Revisiting Natural Gradient for Deep Networks: Natural gradient descent and Hessian-Free Optimization

 The reason for choosing this approximation over the Hessian is not computational, as computing both can be done equally fast.
 The extended Gauss-Newton approximation is better behaved during learning.
 This is assumed to hold because $\gauss$ is positive semi-definite by construction, so one needs not worry about negative curvature issues.

 It is known that the Gauss-Newton approximation (for linear activation function and square error) matches the Fisher Information matrix.
 In this section we show that \emph{this identity holds also for other matching pairs like sigmoid and cross-entropy or softmax and negative log-likelihood for which the extended Gauss-Newton is defined}.
-By choosing this specific approximation, one can therefore view both \emph{Hessian-Free and KSD as being implementations of natural gradient}.
-We make the additional note that \cite{hes99b} makes similar algebraic manipulations as the ones provided in this section, however for different reasons.
-The original contribution of this section is in describing the relationship between Hessian-Free and Krylov Subspace Descent on one side and natural gradient on the other.
+By choosing this specific approximation, one can therefore view both \emph{Hessian-Free Optimization and KSD as being implementations of natural gradient descent}.
+We make the additional note that \cite{hes99b} makes similar algebraic manipulations as the ones provided in this section, however for different reasons, namely to provide a new justification of the algorithm that relies on distance measures.
+The original contribution of this section is in describing the relationship between Hessian-Free Optimization and Krylov Subspace Descent on one side and natural gradient descent on the other.
 This relation was not acknowledged anywhere in the literature as far as we are aware of.
 While \cite{hes99b} precedes both \cite{Schraudolph02, Martens10} both Hessian Free and Krylov Subspace Descent are introduced as purely approximations to second order methods.

 In the case of sigmoid units with cross-entropy objective ($\sigmoid$ is the sigmoid function), $\hess_{\cost \circ \lout}$ is